mrjvs/site/content/projects/designcourse.md

 - Gary produced Designcourse's design himself.
 - [Jip](https://jipfr.nl) was commissioned to translate the designs into front-end HTML and CSS.
-- I am responsible for producing the back-end application, intergrating the front-end into the backe-end and also managing the infrastructure.
+- I am responsible for producing the back-end application, intergrating the front-end into the back-end and also managing the infrastructure.

 ## Some tech details